Brooklyn Goju students and teachers, past and present.

 Sliding scale fees based on income and free childcare make Brooklyn Goju uniquely accessible.

 Brooklyn Goju has a rich history based in inclusiveness and activism.
 We are a new incarnation of the karate program at the Center for Anti-Violence Education, which was founded in 1974 as Brooklyn Women’s Martial Arts (BWMA).
 BWMA was a training space for women who at that time were unwelcome in many martial arts schools in the United States.
 BWMA’s founders Annie Ellman and Nadia Telsey, were committed to making karate available to excluded populations.
-Annie Ellman still teaches and serves as a consultant to our school today.
+Annie Ellman retired from teaching karate in 2018.

 Brooklyn Goju continues the legacy of BWMA by upholding its feminist, anti-racist, and anti-heterosexist core principles.
 These principles are reflected in our practice, and in the ways that we teach and learn: with deep respect for ourselves and each other.
 This creates seriousness, compassion, and integrity on and off the training floor.